- Submit a Code Complaint

 The Neighborhood Integrity Program implements and enforces the Carrollton Code of Ordinances, the Comprehensive Zoning Code, the Housing Code, and Abatement of Dangerous Building Code.

-In 2006, code enforcement officers for Carrollton working in the Neighborhood Integrity Program opened 15,421 cases for various code violations.
-They performed 29,577 inspections related to those violations and issued 316 citations for chronic violations of the City ordinances.
+The code enforcement officers for Carrollton working in the Neighborhood Integrity Program address 16,000 cases a year for various code violations.
+They perform over 32,000 inspections related to those violations and assess fines through the Carrollton Municipal court for chronic violations of the City ordinances.
 Most people who violate City Codes do so because they do not realize what they are doing is not acceptable.
 When a property complaint is received by Environmental Services or is observed by one of the code enforcement officers, the City will respond in the following manner:

 A) Inspection of the Property: A code enforcement officer in response to a complaint or through normal routine patrol will inspect a property for any violations of City Codes on both residential and commercial property.
 If a violation is found further steps are taken.